Baptist Health and Wolfson Children's Hospital — Clinical Neuropsychology Fellowship

 Yes

-Baptist Behavioral Health, in affiliation with Baptist Medical Center and Wolfson Children's Hospital Jacksonville, is accepting applications for a two-year, full-time Clinical Neuropsychology postdoctoral fellowship.
-Baptist Health is a not-for-profit health system comprised of five nationally accredited hospitals, with over 1,400 beds in the Northeast Florida region.
-Our Behavioral Health department provides the full continuum of mental health services across outpatient, inpatient, and crisis management settings.
-The neuropsychology faculty serve a wide range of neuropsychiatric conditions across the lifespan.
+Baptist Behavioral Health, in affiliation with Baptist Medical Center and Wolfson Children’s Hospital Jacksonville, offers a comprehensive postdoctoral fellowship that integrates advanced training in Clinical Neuropsychology.
+As part of the Baptist Health System, a not-for-profit system with five nationally accredited hospitals and over 1,400 beds in Northeast Florida, fellows train within a multidisciplinary environment that provides a full continuum of mental health services across outpatient, inpatient, and crisis settings.
+Providers are embedded in diverse medical specialties, including neurology, rehabilitation, and oncology, ensuring exposure to complex cases across the lifespan.

 Additional Information